 A key visionary and leader was Miss Maude Ferguson, Public Health Nurse of the Rutherford County chapter of the Red Cross.
 She demonstrated much success in a children’s health program, which was funded by the Commonwealth Fund of New York.
 Miss Ferguson, together with Dr. Harry S. Mustard, County Health Officer, and two local businessmen, Simeon B. Christy and Sam Houston applied to the Commonwealth Fund of New York for a $161,620 grant to build the Rutherford Hospital, which opened on May 2, 1927.
 In 1986, Saint Thomas and Baptist Hospital, at that time otherwise unaffiliated, came together to acquire Rutherford Hospital and changed the name to Middle Tennessee Medical Center.

 In 2002, Saint Thomas and Baptist Hospitals came together as Saint Thomas Health to develop a comprehensive and integrated system for the delivery and financing of healthcare throughout middle Tennessee and southern Kentucky.
-A faith-based ministry with more than 8,000 associates serving the area, Saint Thomas Health’s regional health system today consists of five hospitals – Saint Thomas Midtown Hospital (formerly Baptist Hospital), Saint Thomas West Hospital (formerly Saint Thomas Hospital), and Saint Thomas Hospital for Spinal Surgery in Nashville; Saint Thomas Rutherford Hospital (formerly Middle Tennessee Medical Center) in Murfreesboro; and Saint Thomas Hickman Hospital (formerly Hickman Community Hospital) in Centerville.
+A faith-based ministry with more than 8,000 associates serving the area, Saint Thomas Health’s regional health system today consists of five hospitals – Saint Thomas Midtown Hospital (formerly Baptist Hospital), Saint Thomas West Hospital (formerly Saint Thomas Hospital), and Saint Thomas Hospital for Specialty Surgery in Nashville; Saint Thomas Rutherford Hospital (formerly Middle Tennessee Medical Center) in Murfreesboro; and Saint Thomas Hickman Hospital (formerly Hickman Community Hospital) in Centerville.
 It also includes a comprehensive network of affiliated joint ventures in diagnostics, cardiac services and ambulatory surgery as well as medical practices, clinics and rehabilitation facilities.
 Saint Thomas Health is the market leader in stroke, spinal surgery, orthopedics, women’s health, oncology and cardiology.

 Saint Thomas Health is a member of Ascension Health, a Catholic healthcare organization that is the largest not-for-profit health system in the United States.
-Saint Thomas Health is continuing into into the 21st century the centuries old commitment of our founders to tend to the suffering found among the poor and sick.
+Saint Thomas Health is continuing into the 21st century the centuries old commitment of our founders to tend to the suffering found among the poor and sick.